jamessimone/apex-rollup/README.md

 You can have as many rollups as you'd like per object/trigger — all operations are boxcarred together for optimal efficiency.

+It is possible to have do SUM/COUNT-based rollups from different children types to the same parent field because these rollup operations utilize diff-based calculations by default.
+If you are looking to roll up values using other rollup operation types to the same parent field from different children, you may be able to do so with additional setup.

 #### Special Considerations For Usage Of Child Object Where Clauses

 In addition to the above, some other considerations when it comes to the where clause: